-As part of the road network, roads and reserves were developed to satisfy an historical need and were documented in early plans of subdivision.
+As part of the road network, roads and reserves were developed to satisfy a historical need and were documented in early plans of subdivision.
 In most cases this land is still required for access or other strategic purposes and as such Council will ensure the land remains open and available to the public and is kept free of any encroachment or obstruction.

-Council will retain public ownership of roads and reserves where;
+Council will retain public ownership of roads and reserves where it determines a need exists, for example;

-- they continue to add character to the public realm; - have a future strategic purpose or there may be a future opportunity to activate the road or reserve; - may improve the walkability and permeability of the public realm; - they improve the amenity of the area; - they provide options for improved environmental outcomes; - balances are required between competing needs (private vs public ownership); or - the historical element of the road or reserve continues to be celebrated.
+- the land is still required for public access; - the land continues to add character to the public realm; - the land has a future strategic purpose or there may be a future opportunity to activate the road or reserve; - the land may improve the walkability and permeability of the public realm; - the land may be suitable for indented parking; - the land may be identified as offering an opportunity for an enhanced tree canopy; - the land improves the amenity of the area; - the land provides options for improved environmental outcomes; - balances are required between competing needs (private vs public ownership); or - the historical element of the road or reserve continues to be celebrated.